Brian Connaughton (cyclist)

-Brian Connaughton (born 1942/43 in Dublin, Ireland) is an Irish cyclist.
+Brian Connaughton (born 25th January 1943 in County Cavan, Ireland) is an Irish cyclist.
 He won the Rás Tailteann in 1969.

 Early life

 Connaughton is a native of County Meath and was a member of the Garda Síochána (Irish police).

 Career

 Connaughton began cycling competitively in 1962 and first competed in the Rás Tailteann in 1966.
 He won it in 1969 with five minutes to spare.

 He also won the 1971 Tour of Ulster.
 In 1981, he raced his last Rás, earning his only stage win in that year.

 Later life

 In 1984 he opened the Cycleways shop with Philip Cassidy, another Rás winner.
 In 1993, they founded Base Active Distribution Ltd.

 Connaughton later managed the Meath Lee Strand Team.